-It's a big difference so may favor Cosequin for small dogs and medium breeds while use Dasuquin for larger dogs.
+It’s a big difference so it may favor Cosequin for small dogs and medium breeds while using Dasuquin for larger dogs.
 Remember that more of these compounds is not necessarily better, as we will explain below with side effects.

 Side Effects of Dog Arthritis Supplements

 Compared to pharmaceutical medications, the side effects of supplements used to treat dog arthritis tend to be minimal.
 Glucosamine is generally well-tolerated, but some dogs may experience vomiting or diarrhea, especially during the first days.
 If this happens, try reducing the dosage and/or give the supplement with food.

 MSM is also generally well tolerated and rarely results in side effects.
 However, the side effects can be more severe in dogs who experience them, so take caution when administering MSM to your dog.
 Start slow and gradually increase the dose.
 If your dog is allergic to dimethyl sulphoxide, administering MSM could cause a severe reaction – start with a small dose if you are unsure whether your dog has an allergy.